explodinglabs/iko/README.md

 ### Initialise a project

-Run the following command to initialise a project, ensuring the correct database connection URI is set:
+Run the following command to initialise a project, ensuring the correct database connection URI is set.

 ```sh
 $ ply init --target postgres://user:pass@localhost:5432/app myapp